 Mary-Nise Faria, a student from Goiania, Brazil, has created a "diaporama" (PowerPoint slides), "Challengers and 'Big Boys,'" based on the photos on this web site.
 Her presentation offers text in Portuguese, French, and English.
 To view an HTML English version (without Ms. Faria's PowerPoint visual effects), click >here<.

 Some of the Challengers were used in passenger service, for which they sported a special gray paint scheme.
 Some members of both Challenger classes were converted to burn oil, during which time they were renumbered into the 3700 series.
 No. 3977 is displayed today in North Platte, Nebraska.
-No. 3985 was restored to operation by Union Pacific in 1981, and converted to burn oil in 1990.
+No. 3985 was restored to operation by Union Pacific in 1981 and converted to burn oil in 1990; it operated in the Union Pacific steam program for many years.
 (It is pictured here in service in 1957 as well.)

 Click on the selections below to view the full-size images.
 You can also page through the collection sequentially.
 A few shots of Northerns are included to fill out the page.
 For more commentary on our 1957 trip during which most of these photos were taken, visit the Union Pacific page in Richard Leonard's Steam Locomotive Archive and our Union Pacific Gas Turbines page.